robzr/short_bus/README.md

 ## TODO

-- rename send -> publish, register -> subscribe, unregister -> unsubscribe for consistency?
-- merge event with message for consistency?
+- merge/rename event to message for consistency?
 - object instantiation for callback if passed a class (maybe?)
 - consider making a mixin class for easier integration
 - make a Redis connector with JSON and binary-serialized object passing